Tool Kit for Rhetorical Analysis

 Ambiguity is the presence of two or more possible meanings in a single passage.

-A rhetorical term for all the ways that an argument, an explanation, or a description can be expanded and enriched.
+Amplification is a rhetorical term for all the ways that an argument, an explanation, or a description can be expanded and enriched.

 An analogy is reasoning or arguing from parallel cases.